People who paid interest on certain stores' deferred interest credit cards.

 How You Can Help Us Fight Deferred Interest Charges

 Attorneys working with ClassAction.org are investigating whether consumers can fight these interest charges through a class action lawsuit.
 Before they can even consider taking legal action, however, they need to speak with people who had these store credit cards.

-If you were charged interest on your deferred interest credit card, fill out the form on this page and voice your complaints.
+If you were charged interest on your deferred interest credit card, tell us your complaints.
 One of the attorneys looking into these lawsuits may then call or e-mail you directly to explain more about their investigation and how you could take part.
-ClassAction.org does not share your information with anyone besides the lawyers we work with and it doesn’t cost anything to speak to someone about your rights.
+ClassAction.org does not share your information with anyone besides the lawyers we work with and it doesn't cost anything to speak to someone about your rights.